lolmaus/lolma.us/public/content/markdown-blocks/skills-en.md

 ### Other tech skills

-* Proficient in using dev tools: git, terminal, SSH, Docker, StackOverflow/Google, etc
+* Proficient in using dev tools: git, terminal, SSH, Docker, package managers, build tools, StackOverflow/Google, etc
 * Linux user, not a DevOps guy but have basic sysadmin skills
 * Experience in distributed teams, SCRUM
 * Know Ruby and looking into Elixir